MonaliSorathiya/origa-ai-frontend-assignment/README.md

-# Front End Developer Assignment
+# Demo - Front End Developer Assignment
+You can see the demo of the examples in [Demo](https://monalisorathiya.github.io/origa-ai-frontend-assignment/).

+## Front End Developer Assignment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3